danbruder/danbruder.com/pages/blog/day-1.md

 I had been holding off because it is uncomfortable and new to go to the gym and do things when you don't _really_ know what you are doing.
 The book helped with that - but I still lacked the experience.
 Well, yesterday, I dove in and I'm glad I did.
 It wasn't anything like I was worried about!

-> More information here about my experience, and photos

 So here goes.
 See you in 6 months, hopefully much stronger then.